Osman Nuhu Sharubutu: Appointment

 In 1974, Sharubutu was appointed the Deputy Regional Chief Imam of Ghana after discussions were held among tribal chiefs, Islamic scholars, and religious personalities.

 His appointment was done in consideration of his dedication to teaching Islam.
 He turned down the offer made to him but he was forced by some Muslim Chiefs to give it a thought.

 In 1993, he was appointed the National Chief Imam of Ghana for the Muslim Communities in Ghana.

 Later life

-Sharubutu turned 100 on April 23, 2019.
+Sharubutu reportedly turned 100 on April 23, 2019.
 On 3 March 2021, he received the COVID-19 vaccine at his residence at Fadama, a suburb in Accra.

 In March 2021, Sharubutu praised the chief of Ejura for settling a dispute between the Imam of Ejura and the Zongo Chief.
 He urged the two groups to unite and advised them to be peaceful in the community.

 In May 2021, Godfred Dame stated that Sharubutu plays an important role in ensuring the country is a beacon of human rights in Africa.
 He was together with Imoro Tanko, Akpene Ziwu and others.
 He urged the Chiefs and people of Akuapem to embrace peace and bury their differences.

 On 16 July 2021, he led the first Jummah prayer in the Ghana National Mosque located in Kanda, a suburb of Accra.